Residential Buildings Factsheet

 Energy Use (See U.S. Energy System Factsheet)

-- In 2022, miscellaneous loads used more electricity than any other residential end use (lighting, HVAC, water heating, and refrigeration), accounting for 36% of primary energy and 50% of electricity use.12
+• In 2024, MEL used more electricity than any other residential end use, accounting for 40% of primary energy use and 52% of electricity use.12

-- Energy management systems display energy use via a monitor or mobile app and enable remote control of devices.
-Home energy management systems can reduce a house’s energy use by an estimated 4-7%.18
+• Energy management systems display energy use through monitors or mobile apps and enable remote control of devices.
+They can reduce household energy use by 4-7%.18

 Material Use (See U.S. Material Use Factsheet)

-- From 1975 to 2000, the use of clay for housing and construction more than quadrupled, due to use in tiles and bathroom fixtures.20
+• From 1975 to 2000, the use of clay for housing and construction more than quadrupled, due to its use in tiles and bathroom fixtures.20

 Codes and Standards

-- Homes built to Energy Star program requirements are 20% more energy efficient than those built to 2009 IECC.26
+• The Energy Star program requires houses to be 10% more energy efficient than those built to code.
+On average, they are 20% more energy efficient than those built to 2009 IECC.26

-- For most building types, conventional energy efficiency technologies can achieve a 20% reduction in energy use relative to the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) 90.1-2004 standard.28
+• For most building types, energy efficient technology can reduce energy use by 20% relative to the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) 90.1-2004 standard.28

 Life Cycle Impacts